nightroman/FarNet/PowerShellFar/README.md

-The script searches for the specified regex or simple match in the input files and sends found matches to the panel, where you can open the editor at the found lines with the matched text selected.
+The script searches for the specified regex or simple match in the input files and sends found matches to the panel, where you can open the editor at the found matches selected.

-The search is performed in the background and results are dynamically sent to a panel.
-You may work with found results immediately even with the search still running.
+The search is performed in the background and results are sent to the panel.
+You may work with results immediately even with the search still running.

-If the parameter `Regex` is not defined you are prompted to enter it together with other data.
+If the parameter `Regex` is omitted you are prompted to enter it together with other options.

 **Input dialog controls**

 - Pattern

-    Specifies the regular expression pattern or simple text to search for.
-See .NET documentation for regular expression details.
+    Specifies the regular expression pattern or simple text.

 - Options

     Comma delimited regular expression and extra options or their aliases.

-    Standard .NET regular expression options and aliases: `None`, `IgnoreCase` (ic), `Multiline` (m), `ExplicitCapture`, `Compiled`, `Singleline` (s), `IgnorePatternWhitespace` (ipw), `RightToLeft`, `ECMAScript`,
+    Standard .NET regular expression options and aliases:
+    `None`, `IgnoreCase/ic`, `Multiline/m`, `ExplicitCapture`, `Compiled`,
+    `Singleline/s`, `IgnorePatternWhitespace/ipw`, `RightToLeft`, `ECMAScript`,
     `CultureInvariant`.

-    Extra helper options: `SimpleMatch` (sm) tells that the pattern is a literal string, `WholeWord` (ww) tells to search for word bounds at the pattern start and end words.
+    Extra helper options: `SimpleMatch/sm` tells that the pattern is literal string, `WholeWord/ww` tells to search for word bounds, i.e. `\b...\b`.

 - Input